sdl/ecommerce-framework/README.md

 * SAP Hybris (http://www.hybris.com)
 * Salesforce Commerce Cloud (Demandware) (http://www.demandware.com)

-The framework has been verified both on SDL Tridion 2013 SP1 and SDL Web 8 (8.1.0) using DXA 1.5.
+The framework has been verified both on SDL Tridion 2013 SP1 and SDL Web 8 (8.1.0) using DXA 1.6.
-Support for DXA 1.6 will be released soon as an intermediate release.

 New functionality in the v1.1 version:
 * New OData based micro service for E-Commerce including clients for Java and .NET